benknoble/benknoble.github.io/_posts/2017-08-04-ladybookdragon.md

 layout: post
 title: Lady Book Dragon
 date: 2017-08-04
-tags: Blog Books
+tags: [ Blog, Books ]
 ---

-Long have I wanted to write book reviews on this blog!
+Long have I wanted to write book reviews on this blog.
 I have not yet made it there, but a friend of mine has.

 Go check out [Lady Book Dragon](https://ladybookdragon.wixsite.com/ladybookdragon),